Residence Life FAQ

 - What are popular misconceptions about the Residence Life office?

-New Student: The housing process for a new student starts in the Admissions Office, not Residence Life.
+New Student: The housing process for a new student starts in the Admissions Office.
 All students have (or will have) an opportunity to check “interested in on-campus housing” on their MVCC application.
 When accepted, the Admissions staff will determine academic eligibility.
-If eligible, they will be put on the housing list by Admissions.
+If eligible, they will be put on the housing list by Admissions and Residence Life will send a Housing Information Packet.
+If they are close (65-69.9) to eligibility, Admissions will conditionally accept them.
+There is ample on-campus housing.

 The Residence Halls do SEEM expensive, but they really are cost effective.
-The Room and Board costs at most schools, including 4 year often exceeds the cost of tuition.
-However, the Residence Halls only cost about $41 a day and include ALL meals, ALL utilities, ALL services (phone, cable, internet), Room Rent, etc. When you look at it that way, is it really cheaper to drive in to campus an hour each day and have to buy meals and gas on the road AND get a car?
+The Room and Board costs at most state schools, including 4 year, often exceeds the cost of tuition.
+However, the Residence Halls cost about $48 a day, and include ALL meals, ALL utilities, ALL services (cable, internet), Room Rent, FREE Laundry, etc. When you look at it that way, is it really cheaper than driving in to campus an hour each day and having to buy meals and gas on the road AND get a car?

 We are a small part of society.
 Everything that happens in society COULD happen anyplace … including the Residence Halls.
 However, the important thing is to consider how a living environment is equipped to handle issues.

-The MVCC Residence Halls are well equipped: we have 2 peace officers, uniformed officers are at the front doors from 8pm- 4am each day, all doors have deadbolts, the Residence Halls have fire sprinkler systems and there are RAs on each floor.
+The MVCC Residence Halls are well equipped: the campus Public Safety Officers, including peace officers, patrol the Residence Halls 24 hours a day, uniformed officers are at the front doors from 8pm-4am each day, all doors have deadbolts, the Residence Halls have fire sprinkler systems, there are nearly 60 Security Cameras and there are RAs on each floor.

 We are ready and able to help.
-See your Resident Director (a full time degreed staff member) in the New Hall Office.
-Or Contact Residence Life at 792-5310.
+See a Professional Director in the Bellamy Hall Office, or Contact Residence Life at (315)792-5657.

 Interestingly, MVCC took the same route many colleges are taking now and not providing any off-campus housing referrals.

-Students can use uticaod.com or craigslist to look for apartments.
+Students can use online sources to look for apartments.

 Call the RA on Duty at 315-792-5310.
 They can assist you OR they can get in touch with a professional for you 24 hours a day/7 days a week.

 We want you to live in a comfortable environment.
-We will gladly accommodate room changes, providing it does not impact another resident.
-For assistance, DURING the year, please contact your Resident Director in the New Hall Office.
-If you are a new student, contact email@example.com.
+We will gladly accommodate room changes when possible, providing it does not impact another resident.
+For assistance, DURING the year, please contact your Resident Director in the Bellamy Hall Office.
+If you will be a new student, contact firstname.lastname@example.org.

-Contact the Residence Life Office or New Hall Office.
+Contact the Residence Life Office or Bellamy Hall Office.
 If it is an immediate safety related concern, contact the Public Safety Office.

 You can get replacement keys or a lock change 24 hours a day.
 DON’T allow your room to be left unsecure.
 Call the RA on Duty from a floor assistance phone at 5310.
 No charge unless you don’t find your keys in two weeks.

 We can get you a spare ID so that you can access your Residence Hall.
-Please go to the New Hall Office.
+Please go to the Bellamy Hall Office, or call (315) 792-5310.

 • New students contact Residence Life to start housing.
 This is NOT true – they contact Admissions.